 So, let me start by saying that you don’t need to have fancy equipment in your kitchen to be a great cook.
 But having the right tool for the job will make your life a lot easier.
 One tool that I think is probably the most important and sadly the most neglected in the average kitchen is the knives.
 No judgment, but are your kitchen knives just thrown into a drawer in disarray where they pose perhaps the biggest risk to your fingers?
 Even if you have only one knife (though I think you may need a few more), that you use for everything from slicing to dicing, how you treat those knives is extremely important.
 Knife care is something that often comes up in our French cooking classes in Paris.
+In fact, it came up so often that we created a class dedicated to knife skills!
 How often do you sharpen your knives, our chefs are asked?
 But we also get asked if we prefer one type of knife over another.

 When I started my carrier, in 1981, as a young apprentice, the cooking school gave us a list of equipment that was needed for school but also for practicing in the kitchen.
 The list was short as quality Knives are expensive.
 We needed to have 5 knives:

 a paring knife

 a demi chef also called éminceur